Welcome to the Instructional Design Studio!

 The Instructional Design Studio is a hub for innovation where educators team up with our talented team to blend creativity, technology, and expertise to elevate and transform teaching and learning at WashU Medicine.
 We can’t wait to work with you!”

-Carolyn Dufault, PhD | Assistant Dean, Educational Technology and Innovation
+Carolyn Dufault, PhD | Associate Dean, Education Digital Transformation and Data Strategy

 2024 Richard W. Brand Award Recipient